-Bluetooth-enabled timers integration with PractiScore app for Android and PractiScore 2 app allows to download stage time, including all recorded individual shots and save them with the competitor’s scores.
+Bluetooth-enabled timers integration with PractiScore 2 app allows to download stage time, including all recorded individual shots and save them with the competitor’s scores.
 This data is shown on the scores review screen, as well as in the PractiScore Competitor app.

-For practicing with a Bluetooth-enabled timer we recommend to check the PractiScore Log app.
-It keeps track of repeated drills without a need to spend time on configuring matches, stages and adding competitors.
+For tracking your range practice we recommend to check the PractiScore Log app.
+It lets you use Bluetooth timer to keeps track of repeated drills and do even more without a need to spend time on configuring matches, stages and adding competitors.

 The PractiScore 1.x apps for Android and iOS are now discontinued.
 See the PractiScore 2 scoring apps